The Malawi Chairs

-The Malawi craftsmen and women start making the chair frames with wood locally sourced from the Blue Gum trees which is renowned for its strength and durability.
-They then insert strips of dried willow and water reed which gives the chairs their comfort and unique patterns.
-The willow and water reeds are so flexible and strong that they are able to tie special knots to secure it rather than use glues.
+They then insert strips of dried willow and water reeds which gives the Malawi chairs that unique pattern and extra comfort.
+The willow and water reeds are so flexible and strong that the artisans are able to tie knots without the use of glue.

-Although the craft of making these beautiful chairs stems back generations the enterprising nature of these people have utilised more recent manufactured objects to help shape the designs, with the curved back of the chairs often made using spare bicycle wheels or car parts as temporary frames to help guide the willow branches and reeds into place.
+To create a curved barrel back, the locals have become very enterprising by utilising more recent manufactured objects to help shape the designs.
+The curved back of the chairs are often made using spare bicycle wheels or car parts as temporary frames to help guide the willow branches and reeds into place.
+Once the woven Malawi chair is complete, the artisan leaves his or her signature underneath.